 Interview with Serial Entrepreneur Olin Hyde, Founder and CEO of LeadCrunch

 In this interview with Olin Hyde, Founder and CEO of LeadCrunch, we discuss the LeadCrunch value proposition, the importance of listening to customers, and building a world-class team & corporate culture.
 Olin has taken LeadCrunch through a couple pivots before ultimately focusing on the improvement of lead generation for businesses.
+Lead generation can be a highly effective method to gain more sale leads.
+If you’d like to know more about how this method could benefit your company, you could contact a b2b lead generation consultant London to see if it could impact your business or get in touch with an agency more local to you.

 Olin is a serial entrepreneur who wrote his first line of code at age 12 on a home built computer.
 Previous startups include National Facilities Group (acquired by Accruent) and Auto-Semantics (acquired by ai-one).
 Olin is one of the principal architects of the DeepFind™ machine learning platform which powers all of Englue’s products.
 He is a frequent speaker on how artificial intelligence can help people make better decisions.